ground-creative/openvoice-docker/README.md

 3) Select an ubuntu image that is compatible with the nvidia driver version u plan to use from here<br />
 https://hub.docker.com/r/nvidia/cuda/tags

-You can find out which version is supported by your driver in one of the following ways:
+&emsp;You can find out which version is supported by your driver in one of the following ways:

 * With cuda installed
 ```